krisahil/give/README.md

     }
   },
   "public": {
+    "dev": "****TEST****", // If you are using this settings.json file on the dev side include this text, if on the live side, leave it blank.
     "URL": "giving page URL, you should use https://" "bcc_address": "this email is bcc'd anytime a gift receipt, schedule or pending email is sent", "canceled_gift_address": "group email for notifying when a recurring gift is canceled",